ockam

 # From the admin machine, generate an enrollment ticket

-# From the user machine, enroll the local identity to the project using the enrollment ticket
+# From the user machine, enroll the local identity to the project using the ticket

 ockam sidecar